CarawaysClass/carawaysclass.github.io/bcis1305/Archived in Fall 2019/ARC-bcis1305-syllabus.md

 Generally, students completing this course will be to:

-1. Describe the fundamentals of information technology concepts – hardware, software, security, and privacy.
+1. Describe the fundamentals of Information Technology (IT) infrastructure components: hardware, software, and data communications systems.
+2. Explain the guiding principles of professional behavior in computing.
-2. Demonstrate proper file management techniques to manipulate electronic files and folders in local, network, and online environments.
+3. Demonstrate proper file management techniques to manipulate electronic files and folders in a local and networked environment.
-3. Create business documents with word processing software using spelling and grammar check, format and layout, tables, citations, graphics, and mail merge.
-4. Create business documents and analyze data with spreadsheet software using (1) tables, sorting, filtering, charts and graphics, pivot tables, macros; (2) statistical, financial, logical and look-up functions and formulas; and (3) add-ins.
-5. Create business multimedia presentations with presentation software using templates, lists, groups, themes, colors, clip art, pictures, tables, transitions, animation, video, charts, and views.
-6. Create databases and manage data with database software using tables, fields, relationships, indexes, keys, views, queries, forms, reports, and import/export functions.
+4. Use business productivity software to manipulate data and find solutions to business problems.
+5. Explain the concepts and terminology used in the operation of application systems in a business environment.
+6. Identify emerging technologies for use in business applications.
-7. Integrate business software applications.
+7. Complete projects that integrate business software applications.
-8. Use web-based technologies to conduct ethical business research.
-9. Use “goal seeking” and “what-if analysis” to solve problems and make adjustments/recommendations in a business environment.

 ## Prerequisites
 None.